popindavibe/jsxc-rtcpeerconfig/README.md

-## RTCPeerConfig via python and jsxc on SOGo with ephemeral auth via Turn server's API
+## RTCPeerConfig via python and jsxc on SOGo with ephemeral auth via TURN server's API

 ### Forewords
 This little development was made for WebRTC end-nodes to be able to communicate through a **symmetrical NAT** activated LAN router.